Aleppo soap finds refuge in France

 From Aleppo to Santeny

-Alepia Samir Constantini CEO began importing soap from Harastani’s factory in Aleppo back in 2004; an average of 30 tonnes per year under the Alepia brand.
+Alepia CEO Samir Constantini began importing soap from Harastani’s factory in Aleppo back in 2004; an average of 30 tonnes per year.

-The men struck up a friendship and when war broke out in Syria in 2011 Constantini foresaw difficulties both for his friend and his supplies.
+The men struck up a friendship and when war broke out in Syria in 2011 Constantini foresaw difficulties both for his friend and his supply of soap.

 "I went to Aleppo shortly after the war broke out and I saw the situation was likely to get worse,” he explains.
 “So I asked Mr Harastani to make me 100 tonnes of soap as quickly as possible.
 It took him a year, and he sent me the merchandise just in time, just before the war intensified and the factory stopped production.”